sushil-rgb/kalimati-market-to-databases/README.md

 # kalimati-market-to-databases
 Scrape data from the Kalimati market website and stores in sqlite3 database.
-The script runs on this awesome Playwright automation..
+The script runs on this awesome Playwright automation.

 # Instructions
 • Clone the repository